numpde/idom/docs/source/guides/escape-hatches/javascript-components.rst

 or in standard
 `web apps <https://blog.jupyter.org/and-voil%C3%A0-f6a2c08a4a93?gi=54b835a2fcce>`__.
-The real power of IDOM comes from its ability to seamlessly leverage the existing Javascript ecosystem.
+The real power of IDOM comes from its ability to seamlessly leverage the existing JavaScript ecosystem.
 This can be accomplished in different ways for different reasons:

 .. list-table::
     :header-rows: 1